velosobr/go-run/README.md

 # GoRun Application

 GoRun is an application designed to help users track their runs, set goals, and achieve them through our app.
-The application is built using Kotlin and Java, and it uses Gradle for dependency management.
+The application is built using Kotlin, and it uses advanced archtecture.

 ## Project Structure